SUBIIKSHA/reactjs_form/README.md

 # reactjs_form
-This is a login form using reactjs
+This is a registration form using reactjs